 - Short text — single-line input, ideal for names, email addresses, order numbers.

-- Long text — multi-line textarea for descriptions, messages, or bug descriptions.
+- Long text — multi-line box for descriptions, messages, or bug descriptions.

-- Single choice — radio buttons where the visitor picks exactly one option.
+- Single choice — the visitor picks exactly one option.

-- Multiple choice — checkboxes where the visitor can pick several options.
+- Multiple choice — the visitor can pick several options.

-- Numeric scale — a rating slider with configurable min/max values and optional labels for the lowest and highest end.
+- Numeric scale — a rating scale with your own minimum and maximum values, and optional labels for the lowest and highest end.

-- File upload — lets visitors attach images, videos, or PDF documents (up to 25 MB per file).
+- File upload — lets visitors attach PNG, JPEG or WebP images, MP4 video or PDF documents, up to 25 MB per file.

 - Question — the label the visitor sees.